-On the basis of our risk assessments, together with our assessment of the company's overall control environment, our judgement was that performance materiality was 75% (2021: 75%) of our planning materiality, namely $\in 2.3m$ (2021: $\in 2.3m$).
-We have set performance materiality at this percentage due to the design of company controls and low incidence of misstatements in prior periods.
+On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2022: 75%) of our planning materiality, namely €2.3m (2022: €2.3m).
+We have set performance materiality at this percentage due to the design of company controls, low incidence of misstatements in prior periods and expectation of low incidence of misstatements in the current period.